wdc-molfar/service-dummy/README.md

 npm test
 ```

-it will do something like this
+It will do something like this

 ```sh